How to Use a Green Screen in 2023

 What is the best green screen app?

-You don’t have to be a Hollywood pro to get great green screen footage.
-In fact, loads of editing software, both free and paid-for, have the chops required for green screen video – everything from iMovie to Lightworks and DaVinci Resolve can help bring your green screen effects to life.
-There’s software for every budget, and if you want to peruse the options, check out our blog on the six best video editing apps and software here.
+You don’t have to be a Hollywood pro to create great green screen footage.
+In fact, lots of editing software, both free and paid-for, have the chops required for green screen video – everything from iMovie to Lightworks and DaVinci Resolve can help bring your green screen effects to life.
+There’s a software for every budget, and if you want to peruse the options, check out our blog on the best video editing apps and software.

-Now you know the basics of how to use a green screen, it’s time to nail the music.
-Soundtrack your underwater expeditions, fantasy adventures, or streamathons with our royalty-free, no-nonsense catalog.
-As long as you’re an active subscriber, you can pick whatever you want from our catalog – check out the 30-day free trial below.
+Now that you know the basics of how to use a green screen, it’s time to nail the music.
+Soundtrack your underwater expeditions, fantasy adventures, or streamathons with Epidemic Sound.